 I still don’t know whether the high level of drama pumped into our lives by the media is a good thing or not.

-All modern cultures seem to need a constant diet of drama, from TV series, movies and newspapers.
+All modern cultures seem to need a constant diet of drama, from social media, TV series, movies and newspapers.

 Is this an unhealthy craving, like all that sugar in our food?
 Or is it what the philosopher Aristotle called ‘catharsis’, a way of getting their drama artificially so that they can then get on with real life in a healthy way, enjoying the benefits of highly effective work relationships complemented by supportive and loving relationships at home?